HomeDev GuideRecipesAPI Reference

 Image link property

-You often add images to content through an image link property.
-You can drag an image from the assets pane or your computer to the property.
-If you drag and drop from your computer, the image is automatically uploaded and saved in the For this Page or For this Block folder in the assets pane.
-See Media for information on manually uploading images to the assets pane.
+Add images to content through an image link property by dragging an image from the assets pane or your computer to the property.
+If you drag and drop from your computer, the image uploads automatically and is saved in the For this Page or For this Block folder in the assets pane.
+See Media for information on uploading images to the assets pane.

 To replace an already added image, drag and drop another image into the image property or click the image and select another image in the Select Image window.